-The colonization of Mars started way before there were the proper means to do it.
-Just like parents have children and learn how to raise them on the go, we’ve improvised the terraformation of Mars.
-This was possible only thanks to genetic engineering, since there was an unavoidable stumbling block for human habitation of the red planet: Our physical adaptation to Earth.
-So to sum up: We made the first martians and then sent them to Mars.
-As you may imagine, this wasn’t a genius idea, but we did it and it changed the galactic history.
+The colonization of Mars started before there were the proper means to do it.
+Just like parents use to have children and learn how to raise them on the go, we’ve improvised the paraterraformation of Mars.
+This was finally possible only thanks to genetic engineering, since there was an unavoidable stumbling block for human habitation of the red planet: Our physical adaptation to Earth.
+To sum up: We did not colonize Mars, but we made Martians in Mars.
+As you may imagine, this wasn’t a genius idea, but we did it and it changed humanity’s history.

-It all started with politics by the end of the twenty-first century.
-There was a lot more of hospitable terrains on Earth than on Mars, that’s for sure, but behind were the days of land annexation and colonization.
-The exploitation of other country’s soil and resources was still possible, but immigration was a luxury that no country could afford anymore.
-The world was overpopulated and quotas were imposed by global regulators.
-No one could stop the Chinese and Indians from overpopulating their own countries, but they wouldn’t allow them to do the same with the rest of the world.
+It all started with politics at the beginning of the twenty-second century.
+There were a lot more hospitable terrains on Earth than on Mars, but behind were the days of land annexation and colonization.
+Globalization had united all the countries in the world, and international laws had made wars between countries and military actions non-viable.
+Economic colonization was also coming to an end.
+The exploitation of other countries’ soil and resources was still possible, but immigration was a luxury that no country could afford anymore.
+The world was overpopulated, and population quotas had been imposed by global regulators.
+The inhabitable places left after the global climatic meltdown had already reached full capacity and international law had put a stop to island-building, so all efforts were put into making hospitable places out of desert areas.
+But due to the Earth’s limited capacity, there was no place for further expansion.
 An outlet for this expansionist impulse was found in the colonization of Mars.
-Such an undertaking was only possible by conjoining forces, so the international community of Mars Explorers was created.
-It was privately and publicly financed, and every shareholder was to have a stake on Mars, were the colonization to succeed.
+Such an undertaking was only possible by conjoining forces, so the International Community of Mars Explorers was created.
+It was privately and publicly financed, and every shareholder had a stake in Mars, from which they would have a big profit were the colonization to succeed.
 In a way, it was an altruistic venture, because the project would take more than a hundred years to yield palpable fruits.
-However, like any other stock, it could exponentially increase in value once the colonization of Mars became more certain, so many speculators invested great sums.
+However, like any other stock, it exponentially increased in value once the colonization of Mars became more certain, so many speculators invested great sums.

-Now, I know this subject may be of great interest to scientists and even laypeople from the second millennium, but it’s not the object of this book, so I’ll have to disappoint you all.
-I’m sure scientific books will be written to pass down technology to you, but I’m not a scientist.
-This is the thing I’d like to try to explain: The passing down of information from the future to the past.
-As you well know from relative theory, the space-time continuum can be altered.
+I know that the paraterraformation of Mars may be of great interest to scientists and even laypeople from your era, but it’s not the object of this book, so I’ll have to disappoint you all by cutting it short.
+I’m sure in the not-so-far future scientific books will be written to pass down technology to you, but I’m not a scientist.
+This is actually one thing I’d like to try to explain: The passing down of information from the future to the past.
+As you well know from the relativity theory, the space-time continuum can be altered.
 Einstein’s equation shows that energy is correlative to mass, and Planck’s constant shows that energy is correlative to frequency, that is time.
 That means mass is correlated to time.
-There’s no time where there’s no mass.
-That building block from the twentieth century helped construct the theory behind today’s time-traveling technology.
+There’s no time when there’s no mass.
+That twentieth-century building block helped construct the theory behind today’s time-traveling technology.
 We can loophole into the past while traveling to the future.
 Therefore, technically speaking, traveling to the past is impossible.
-What we do is travel to the future thought a bent space that passes by the past.
-That has lots of implications for time-traveling.
+What we do is travel to the future through a bent space that passes by the past.
+That has lots of implications for time traveling.
 Yes, the past is altered, but also the future.
 It’s just like bringing back souvenirs or memories from abroad.
-Of course, we can also alter other people’s past or memories, but, strangely, their present doesn’t change.
-This phenomenon is called: reality check.
+Of course, we can also alter other people’s past or memories, but, oddly, their present doesn’t change.
+This phenomenon is called a reality check.
 The past is malleable, the same as the future, but the present seems to be carved in stone.

 Only information can travel faster than light.
 So no physical traveling is possible.
-In practice what this means is that people from the past have visions of the future, premonitions.
+In practice, what this means is that people from the past have visions of the future: premonitions, if you wish.
 They can predict the future.
 That’s all there is to time traveling.
 There’s also a limit to the passing down of information.
 When we reach a certain point, it becomes futile, the same as reading Shakespeare to a Neanderthal.
 That’s what we call the megagenerational gap.
 We basically can’t transmit information to different megagenerations than ours.
 They would hear them but not understand them.
 We could speak their language and explain in their terms, but we follow the principle of no rush.
 It’s better to give civilization time to grasp all concepts.
-The evolution of nature and humanity has been flawless.
-It couldn’t have gone faster.
-This principle is called: the fatality principle.
-We can’t rush our destiny.
+The evolution of nature and humanity has been flawless and it couldn’t have gone faster.
+This principle is called the fate principle: we can’t rush our destiny.

 This is where we draw the line nowadays.
-In the second millennium, people talked about multiverses, which implied that some universes weren’t conducive to intelligent life.
+In your era, people talked about multiverses, which implied that some universes weren’t conducive to intelligent life.
 But even if these universes existed, what would be their purpose; and if no one could observe them, would they exist?
 Doesn’t existence itself implies communication?
 Can we exist in isolation from other entities?
 Can we have consciousness without a world to reflect it on?
 That’s where the multiverse theory falls apart.
 Or rather, yes, there are innumerable multiverses… in our imagination.
 As many as we can imagine.
 That’s the only way they can exist: hypothetically.
-For them to materialize, they’d have to enter our universe and be observable by us, and therefore they would just become one with our universe.
-Or, if they can’t be observable by us, then they wouldn’t exist to us.
-Which is a simple tautology: There is a parallel universe, that is, a non-universe which we can’t observe.
-It’s the same as saying: I imagined a flying pig, that is, I didn’t see (I merely imagined) a non-existent flying pig.
-The idea of multiverses is mere tautology.
+For them to materialize, they’d have to enter our universe and be observable to us, and therefore they would just become one with our universe.
+Or, if they can’t be observable to us, then they wouldn’t exist to us.
+This is a simple tautology: There are parallel universes, that is, there are non-universes, which we can’t observe.
+It’s the same as saying: There are flying pigs that no one can see.
+The idea of multiverses is merely circular reasoning.